 I wrote a few short stories years ago and have always intended to write more fiction when I had time.
 Recently I’ve realized it’s now or never, and I’ve started to write a romance novel set in Oregon in 1947.

-I edit carefully selected novels on a freelance basis (see my Services link).
+I am semi-retired now.
+I still edit carefully selected novels on a freelance basis (see my Services link).

 Books in the City of Trembling Leaves